Volneirj/photographermiguelcardeal/README.md

 •	Canvas
     ○○ Wireframes/Pre design/ARts were created using canvas from canva.com

+## **Existing Features**

+    •Responsive design
+    •Small Portfolio images
+    •Contact form

+## **Existing Features**

+    • As a future enhancement, the website will be updated with javascript to a better experience and more interactive design.
+    • Portfolio will be expanded creating a single page for types of product.
+    • Create a confirmation page for the form sent
+    • Multi Language - Portuguese, English, Spanish

 ## **Testing**

 •	This page works on different browsers: Chrome, Microsoft Edge, Firefox.